jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 ## blb7, again
 ***
+w19 :: a, b
+i got this wrong because i messed up what part of the sentence the word was referencing.

+lesson: if you are struggling to find out what part of the sentence is being reference, try changing the sentence to being plural / singular, and see what actully changes!
+***
 nc14 :: c,a
 i got this wrong because, when i subbed in my variable, i forgot to keep the coefficiant.